 - Use electrolytes in her water to keep her healthy

 - Give her fake eggs until she settles down on the nest, replace them with the real thing

 - Check on her often, but don’t disturb her

 Sometimes moving the hen to a new spot will break her broodiness.
-If she doesn’t return to setting in a few days, let her return to the flock and see if she goes broody again later.
+If she doesn’t return to setting in a few days, remove the eggs and let her return to the flock, then see if she goes broody again later.

 10 of The Best Broody Hen Breeds